MY VIEW FROM THE COCKPIT

 #3 - But, despite our contrary behavior, God still loves us with an unconditional love.
 So, God made a provision for us.
 He was willing to be punished in our place for all the things we do wrong.
 So God, as Jesus, died in our place.
 Now, because Jesus has already been punished for your sins, YOU ARE FORGIVEN!
 But this forgiveness is a gift and isn't yours until you accept it.
 It's an option.
 You have the choice to accept it... or reject it or ignore it, which is the same as rejecting

-#4 - The only thing you have to do to receive God's Forgiveness, Love and Eternal Presence in your life is to prayerfully ask for it.
+#4 - The only thing you have to do to receive God's Forgiveness, Grace and Eternal Presence in your life is to prayerfully ask for it.
 That’s the option that I finally selected.
 Simply admit to God that you know you have sin in your life, you know that you can't get rid of that sin on your own.
 But you know that Jesus can... and did.
 By believing Jesus did this for you, you are assured of being eternally with Him.

 I came to that point where I had to make a decision whether or not to invite Him into my heart.
 That is what all of us have to do.
 We have to make a decision, and that decision clearly is the most important decision of your life.